t-hul/astroids/README.md

 - [x] Spawn lootable objects
 - [x] Add text annotations (damage, ore)
 - [x] Add boost for player acceleration
+- [x] Add a shield that can be toggled
+- [x] Energy system for shield (collect energy, lose over time)

 ## Recommended extensions
 - [ ] Add an explosion effect for the asteroids